-David C. Paul, our founder and Chief Executive Officer ("CEO"), is the Chairman of our Board of Directors.
+David C. Paul, our founder and CEO, is the Chairman of our Board of Directors.
 We believe that combining the CEO and Chairman of the Board positions helps ensure that our Board of Directors and management act with a common purpose.
 We believe that combining the positions provides a single, clear chain of command to execute our strategic initiatives and business plans and reduces the risk of divided leadership, which could interfere with good decision-making or weaken our ability to develop and implement strategy.
 In addition, we believe that a combined CEO and Chairman of the Board is better positioned to act as a bridge between management and our Board of Directors, maintaining the regular flow of information.
-We also believe that it is important to have a Chairman of the Board with an extensive history with and knowledge of the company (as is the case with our CEO) as compared to a relatively less informed independent chairman.
-We do not have a lead independent director.
+We also believe that it is important to have a Chairman of the Board with an extensive history with and knowledge of the Company (as is the case with our CEO), as compared to a relatively less informed independent chairman.